engineersubhadip/Major-Projects/Ecommerce Website/Main Folder/readme.md

 7. Now we will repair the styling to the Products Page.
 As of now, the product image cards looks uneven.
 We will have to fix that.

+8. We will call the async function `populateProducts` to populate our DOM.
+We have implemented this because whenever the user will land in the Product Details Page.
+We will be seeing all the products.

+8A.
+Also I have implemented a function `populateDOM` which will take an array as an argument.
+What this function will do is, the code inside this function was being used everywhere.
+So in order to avoid redundancy, I have made this as a function.
+The function will populate the DOM based on the Products we feed as an input.

+9. Now we have implemented the Filter functionality.
+We have added an Event Listener on the `Search Filter` button.
+Whenever the user is setting a Min Price and Max Price and clicking on Search Filter.
+We are firstly capturing the value of the Min and Max Price.
+Once, we have that we are calling the function `fetchProducts`.
+Since this function returns us a promise based Object but we have to access the value, so we use a async function as a callback inside the event Event Listener applied on the Search Button.
+Once we have all the records we have implemented a `filter` HOF to filter out the results based on the Min and Max Price.
+Also since we are supposed to clear out all the default display products and replace them with the updated ones, I have `productListBox.innerHTML = ""`.
+By doing so all the default displayed products clear out.
+Now we call `populateDOM` and pass the filtered array as an input to display the filtered data.